joagre/ratatoskr/README.md

 The block expression consists of a sequence of expressions separated by commas and enclosed in curly braces.
 These expressions are evaluated sequentially and establish a lexical scope.
-A variable bound within this scope is visible to all subsequent expressions in the same scope.
+A name bound within this scope is visible to all subsequent expressions in the same scope.
 However, it remains invisible outside of this scope and overshadows any identifier with the same name introduced outside the